josh-development/docs-v1/getting-started/migrating-from-enmap.md

 ## Step 3: Changing your Code

 Now comes the hard part.
 You'll need to change your entire code for Josh.
 This includes every single line where you're getting, setting, or modifying the database.
-But, there are some general guidelines that will clarify exactly what changes need to be made.&#x20;
+But, there are some general guidelines that will clarify exactly what changes need to be made.

 The Initialization

 This is an easy one: the initialization for Josh is exactly what you used above in the migration script.
-You import Josh, the Provider, then you initialize it with the new Josh() line.&#x20;
+You import Josh, the Provider, then you initialize it with the new Josh() line.

 > There is currently no multi() method in Josh, this is in the works, though!
 For now each instance must be initialized separately.

 ### The Key/Path system

 In Josh, there is no separate "key" and "path" when it comes to arguments.
 Basically I realized that with the various arguments between functions, it sometimes was vague or confusing what went where.
-To simplify this, it's now a single argument that starts each method where a key and/or path is necessary.&#x20;
+To simplify this, it's now a single argument that starts each method where a key and/or path is necessary.

 So, the new system works as a single string, where each part is separated by a dot to indicate a level in the object.
-Let's see an example with set() first, to, errr, "set the table" as it were.&#x20;
+Let's see an example with set() first, to, errr, "set the table" as it were.

 ```javascript
 // In Enmap, you did this: